oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 > [!TIP]
 > During the application period, your first goal should be to figure out how to become an effective contributor.
 Start developing your project proposal only once you have experience getting some PRs merged.
 This will give you a much better idea of what you want to work on, and how much you can accomplish.
+>
+> You might also want to ensure that you have the required skills for your chosen project.
+For guidance on how to do this, see the relevant section in the [GSoC proposal template](#gsoc-proposal-template) document and our [FAQs](#faqs).

 Good luck!